hushfile/hushfile/API.md

 ------------------
 If the file exists a response with HTTP <code>200 OK</code> is returned with content-type `application/json` containing the fields:

-- `chunks` (how many chunks this upload consists of, or 0 for an invalid fileid)
+- `chunks` - how many chunks this upload consists of, or 0 for an invalid fileid
-- `totalsize` (total size of all the chunks in bytes, or 0 for an invalid fileid)
+- `totalsize` - total size of all the chunks in bytes, or 0 for an invalid fileid
-- `finished` (true if the upload has been finished, false if not)
+- `finished` - true if the upload has been finished, false if not
 - `ip` - A list of all IPs that participated in uploading file {id}.
+- `expire` - The UNIX timestamp indicating when it will expire.
+- `limit` - The total number of times the file can be downloaded.
+- `downloads` - The number of times the file has been downloaded.

 If the file does not exist a response with HTTP <code>404 Not Found</code> is returned.

 GET /api/file/{id}/metadata